 Tramontina 22 Inch Bush Machete with Poly Handle

-- Blade Length: 22 inches
+Blade Length: 22 inches of high-carbon steel.

-- Overall Length: 27 inches
+Overall Length: 27 inches from tip to handle.

 In stock

-From: $23.99
+$23.99

 | Brand | |